 Conduct—Rules and Regulations

-Any Student or student organization found to have committed or to have attempted to commit the following is subject to the disciplinary sanctions outlined in Article IV, D:
+Any Student or Registered Student Organization found to have committed or to have attempted to commit the followinf is subject to the disciplinary sanctions outlined in Article IV, D:

 1. Academic dishonesty and impropriety: